Catalan independence movement: Long-term prospects

 Under Spanish law, lawfully exiting Spain would require the Spanish parliament to amend the constitution.
-It may be difficult for an independent Catalonia to gain international recognition; for example, many countries (including Spain) fail to recognize Kosovo, despite Kosovo having a strong humanitarian claim to independence.
+It may be difficult for an independent Catalonia to gain international recognition; for example, many countries (including Spain) fail to recognize Kosovo.
 Most of Catalonia's foreign exports go to the European Union; Catalonia would need Spain's permission if it wishes to eventually re-enter the EU following secession.
 Catalonia already runs its own police, schools, healthcare, transport, agriculture, environment policy, and municipal governments.
 Other institutions, such as a central bank and a revenue collection service would have to be rebuilt, possibly losing existing economies of scale.
 Accounting measures vary, but the BBC and The Washington Post cite estimates that in 2014 Catalans may have paid about 10 billion euros (or about US$12 billion) more in taxes to the state than what it received in exchange.
 As of 2014, an independent Catalonia would be the 34th largest economy in the world.
 Should Catalonia secede from Spain, some residents of Val d'Aran (population 10,000) have stated they might break away from Catalonia, although others state that the local identity has only been recognised by the Catalan government, something the Spanish state never did.